 Get answers to your questions about face masks, including how to use them properly.By Mayo Clinic Staff

 The U.S. Centers for Disease Control and Prevention (CDC) recommends fabric masks for the general public.
+People who haven’t been fully vaccinated should continue to wear face masks in indoor public places and outdoors where there is a high risk of COVID-19 transmission, such as crowded events or large gatherings.
 The CDC says that N95 masks should be reserved for health care providers.

 The World Health Organization (WHO) recommends medical masks for health care workers as well as for anyone who has or may have COVID-19 or who is caring for someone who has or may have COVID-19.